-Despite popular belief, Golden Retrievers aren’t particularly big.
+Despite popular belief, Golden Retrievers aren’t particularly big dogs.
 If you are looking for the Golden Retriever on the list of the largest dog breeds, you should brace yourself for some disappointment.

 However, they aren’t small, either.
 You’ll be equally disappointed if you search for these dogs on the list of the smallest dog breeds – among Affenpinschers and the Chihuahuas.

 Compared to the largest listed dog, the Great Dane, which can stand as tall as 32 inches for the male and 30 inches for the female, the Golden Retriever falls short by 6 to 8.5 inches.
 But don’t let that get you down.

 Being a medium-sized dog is good enough to fit the size requirement for a guard dog.
 In fact, the Golden Retriever is roughly the same size of a Rottweiler!
 And, Rotties are some of the best guardians.

 While every dog is expected to be loyal to its owner, the Golden Retriever qualifies uniquely because of its capacity to create a strong and warm bond with its owner.
 In other words, these dogs are all about loyalty.

 Once this bond is established with your Golden, you will not need to worry about betrayal.
 Goldens will stick with you through thick and thin, which is an excellent trait for a guard dog to have.

 And according to Rover, the Golden Retriever is listed among the most loyal dogs based on history and the dog’s temperament.
 Loyal dogs naturally provide protection and security to their owners.
 They’ll always have your back.